Pain Management (MSc)

 This is an interprofessional, e-Learning course intended for healthcare professionals who want to specialise in the field of pain management.
 It is also aimed at educationalists, to provide the appropriate knowledge and expertise on pain, to teach others from various disciplines.

 The MSc Degree in Pain Management is an inter-professional, e-learning programme intended for health care professionals who want to specialise in the field of pain management.
 It is also aimed at educationalists to provide the appropriate knowledge and expertise on pain to teach others from various disciplines.
+In addition, 3 of our modules can be studied on a stand-alone basis to provide any healthcare professional with an introduction to Research, Statistics and Evidence Based Practice, Foundation in Evidence Based Pain Management and / or Quality and Safety.
+Details for these are provided within the Stand Alone module information area (MET257, MET500 and MET287).

 Pain is a multidimensional phenomenon and as such needs to be managed through multidisciplinary initiatives.
 These initiatives must be based on specialist knowledge, rigorous research and an advanced understanding of the physiological and behavioural concepts involved.